-I'd suggest starting your tour by taking the metro/bus/walking to Place des Vosges - the penultimate Paris park and an absolute gem.
+I'd suggest starting your tour by taking the metro/bus/walking to Place des Vosges - the ultimate Paris park and an absolute gem.
 The highlight of a Le Marais tour for many, I wouldn't be surprised if you end up stopping by a second time during your time in Paris!

 The oldest planned square in Paris, with construction beginning in 1605 under Henry IV, Place des Vosges was the height of fashion until the Revolution, during which time it was still called Place Royale - think Dangerous Liasons.
 The name has alternated between Place Royale and Place des Vosges over the years - the latter given as a reward to the Vosges region for being the first to pay taxes under the new Revolutionary order.

 If you have time on your hands, or an appetite!, consider spending some time just walking/sitting or eating in one of the cafes around the square (for more on that - scroll down to the Eating section for our cafe recommendation).